The Common Application for Fall 2020 is online and we are accepting applications for the following deadlines:

 - Official transcripts from all secondary schools attended

-- One letter of recommendation from guidance/college counselor and/or the Common Application Secondary school report.
+- One letter of recommendation from school/college counselor and/or the Common Application Secondary school report.

 - One letter of recommendation from a teacher who can speak to your academic ability.